 My journey in Human Resources was not a traditional path.
 What I mean by that is I didn’t start off wanting to be in HR.
 I was the job seeker who thought I knew what I wanted to do but once I received my Bachelor’s degree I really wasn’t sure what that job or career would look like.

 I was honestly all over the place.
 What I did know, however, was that I had a passion for helping people and wanted to do something that would allow for me to do that!
+I used prime jobs to help with my job search, but I was still undecided.
 After getting over the fact that I just completed four years of school with a degree I wasn’t sure I would use and spending some time working in the corporate world I decide to go back to school.
 Yes, more schooling, except this time I knew I wanted to go into HR and received my Master’s in Business Management.
 It was this journey that led me to create the ‘Get the Job’ App and website, and has helped me be the career coach I am today!

 Why did you launch ‘Get The Job’ App?